terralang/terra/api.md

     terralib.typeof(obj)

 Return the Terra type of `obj`.
 Object must be a LuaJIT `ctype` that was previously allocated using calls into the Terra API, or as the return value of a Terra function.

 ---

     terralib.new(terratype,[init])

 Wrapper around LuaJIT's `ffi.new`.
 Allocates a new object with the type `terratype`. `init` is an optional initializer that follows the [rules](#converting-between-lua-values-and-terra-values) for converting between Terra values and Lua values.
 This object will be garbage collected if it is no longer reachable from Lua.

 ---

-    terralib.sizeof(terratype)

-Wrapper around `ffi.typeof`.
-Completes the `terratype` and returns its size in bytes.

----

-    terralib.offsetof(terratype,field)

-Wrapper around `ffi.offsetof`.
-Completes the `terratype` and returns the offset in bytes of `field` inside `terratype`.

----